Insights

 VLM quality directly caps your system’s accuracy.
 A mediocre VLM creates a mediocre RAG system regardless of how good your LLM is.
 When evaluating vendors or building in-house, the VLM deserves as much scrutiny as the generator.

-Document Parsing Is 60% of the Work
+Document parsing is 60% of the work

 Before any embedding happens, documents must be parsed.
 This means: